Teycir/GhostChat/README.md

 **Can my friend see my IP address?**
 Yes, that's how P2P works.
 Use a VPN to mask your IP if needed.

-**Can multiple people join the same room?**
-Yes!
-Any number of people can join the same room name.
-Everyone in the room will be connected to each other (mesh network).
-All participants see all messages in real-time.

-**What if two groups accidentally use the same room name?**
-All 4 people will be connected together in one big group chat.
-If Alice and Bob join room "meeting" at the same time Jack and Jessica also join room "meeting", all 4 will see each other's messages.
-To avoid this, use unique room names (e.g., "alice-bob-jan15" instead of generic names like "meeting" or "chat").

 ---

 **Status**: Beta - Production Ready